Tokyo | Showa | 1960s | IJsbrand Rogge |

 Larger sizes available.
 Contact Us! |

-Boutique photo agency for vintage photographs, illustrations and maps of Japan between the 1860s and 1930s (Meiji, Taisho, early Showa).
+Boutique photo agency for vintage photographs, art and prints, and maps of Japan between the 1860s and 1930s (Meiji, Taisho, early Showa).

 Use meijishowa images for news, documentaries, articles, books, advertising, exhibits, and more.